-Medium Q: High A: High C: High
+Medium Q: High A: High C: High Medium

-Suspended Particle Matter (SPM) concentration has a linear relationship with subsurface light attenuation (Kd) (Devlin et al., 2008).
+Suspended Particle Matter (SPM) concentration has a linear relationship with sub-surface light attenuation (Kd) (Devlin et al., 2008).
 An increase in SPM results in a decrease in sub-surface light attenuation.
-Light availability and water turbidity are principal factors that determine Laminaria hyperborea' depth range (0-47m Below Sea Level) (Birkett et al., 1998b).
-Light penetration influences the maximum depth at which kelp species can grow and it has been reported that laminarians grow at depths at which the light levels are reduced to 1 percent of incident light at the surface.
+Light availability and water turbidity are principal factors in determining Laminaria hyperborea' depth range (0-47 m BSL) (Birkett et al., 1998b).
+Light penetration influences the maximum depth at which kelp species can grow and it has been reported that laminarians grow at depths at which the light levels are reduced to one percent of incident light at the surface.
 Maximal depth distribution of laminarians, therefore, varies from 100 m in the Mediterranean to only 6-7 m in the silt-laden German Bight.
 In Atlantic European waters, the depth limit is typically 35 m.
-In very turbid waters the depth at which Laminaria hyperborea is found may be reduced to 2.5m (Birkett et al. 1998), or in some cases excluded completely (e.g. Severn Estuary), because of the alteration in light attenuation by suspended sediment (Birkett et al. 1998; Lüning, 1990).
+In very turbid waters the depth at which Laminaria hyperborea is found may be reduced to 2.5 m (Birkett et al., 1998), or in some cases excluded completely (e.g. Severn Estuary), because of the alteration in light attenuation by suspended sediment (Birkett et al., 1998; Lüning, 1990).

 Laminaria spp. show a decrease of 50% photosynthetic activity when turbidity increases by 0.1/m (light attenuation coefficient =0.1-0.2/m; Staehr & Wernberg, 2009).
-An increase in water turbidity will likely affect the photosynthetic ability of Laminaria hyperborea and decrease Laminaria hyperborea abundance and density (see sub biotope-IR.HIR.KFaR.LhypR.Pk).
+An increase in water turbidity will likely affect the photosynthetic ability of Laminaria hyperborea and decrease Laminaria hyperborea abundance and density (see sub-biotope-IR.HIR.KFaR.LhypR.Pk).
 Kain (1964) suggested that early Laminaria hyperborea gametophyte development could occur in the absence of light.
-Furthermore, observations from south Norway found that a pool of Laminaria hyperborea recruits could persist growing beneath Laminaria hyperborea canopies for several years, indicating that sporophytes growth can occur in light limited environments (Christie et al., 1998).
-However, in habitats exposed to high levels of suspended silts Laminaria hyperborea is out-competed by Saccharina latissima, a silt tolerant species, and thus, a decrease in water clarity is likely to decrease the abundance of Laminaria hyperborea in the affected area (Norton, 1978).
+Furthermore observations from south Norway found that a pool of Laminaria hyperborea recruits could persist growing beneath Laminaria hyperborea canopies for several years, indicating that sporophytes growth can occur in light limited environments (Christe et al., 1998).
+However in habitats exposed to high levels of suspended silts Laminaria hyperborea is out-competed by Saccharina latissima, a silt tolerant species, and thus, a decrease in water clarity is likely to decrease the abundance of Laminaria hyperborea in the affected area (Norton, 1978).
 An absence of this biotope in silt rich environments is therefore expected.

 Sensitivity Assessment.
 Changes in water clarity are likely to affect photosynthetic rates and enable Saccharina latissima to compete more successfully with Laminaria hyperborea.
 A decrease in turbidity is likely to support enhanced growth (and possible habitat expansion) and is therefore not considered in this assessment.
-Resistance to this pressure is defined as 'Low' and resilience to this pressure is defined as 'Medium' at the benchmark level due to the scale of the impact.
+An increase in SPM from intermediate to moderate turbidity is likely to significantly reduce the depth at which laminarians can grow.
+Resistance to this pressure is defined as 'None' and resilience to this pressure is defined as 'Medium' at the benchmark level due to the scale of the impact.
 Hence, this biotope is regarded as having a sensitivity of 'Medium 'to this pressure.

-Smothering and siltation High rate changes (light) Q: Low A: NR C: NR High Q: Low A: NR C: NR Not sensitive
+Smothering and siltation High rate changes (light) Q: Low A: NR C: NR

+High Q: Low A: NR C: NR Not sensitive

-Smothering by sediment e.g. 5 cm material during a discrete event, is unlikely to damage Laminaria hyperborea sporophytes but is likely to affect gametophyte survival as well as holdfast fauna, and interfere with zoospore settlement.
+Smothering by sediment (e.g. 5 cm of material) during a discrete event, is unlikely to damage Laminaria hyperborea sporophytes but is likely to affect gametophyte survival as well as holdfast fauna, and interfere with zoospore settlement.
 Given the microscopic size of the gametophyte, 5 cm of sediment could be expected to significantly inhibit growth.
 However, laboratory studies showed that gametophytes can survive in darkness for between 6 - 16 months at 8 °C and would probably survive smothering by a discrete event.
-Once returned to normal conditions the gametophytes resumed growth or maturation within 1 month (Dieck, 1993).
+Once returned to normal conditions the gametophytes resumed growth or maturation within one month (Dieck, 1993).
 Intolerance to this factor is likely to be higher during the peak periods of sporulation and/or spore settlement.